 DePaul School of N.E.
-Florida (DSNF) was founded in August 1980 by a group of Jacksonville parents who realized there was a real need in the community for specialized education that went beyond tutoring and simple accommodations.
+Florida (DSNF) was founded in August 1980 by a group of Jacksonville parents who realized Northeast Florida desperately needed a school for kids with dyslexia.

-Since its inception, DePaul has educated children with learningdifferences such as auditory and visual processing disorders, attention deficits, dyslexia, and memory processing disorders.
-The goal of the DePaul program is toteach children the way they learn so they can succeed in education, and eventually, in fulfilling their life's work as a member of the community.
+Since its inception, DePaul has educated children with dyslexia.
+The goal of DePaul is to teach children the way they learn so they can succeed in education, and eventually, in fulfilling their life's work as members of our community.

 If you'd like to know more, contact us for a 30-minute tour.